reyesaldasoro/HeLa-Cell-Segmentation/README.md

 <ul>
 <li> The 8000x8000 data sets are freely available through EMPIAR: http://dx.doi.org/10.6019/EMPIAR-10094
 <li> The cropped images at 2000x2000 data sets are available through EMPIAR: https://dx.doi.org/10.6019/EMPIAR-10478
-<li> The ground truth is available through Zenodo: https://doi.org/10.5281/zenodo.3874949
+<li> The 4-class ground truth (nuclear envelope, nucleus, rest of the cell, and background) is available through Zenodo: https://doi.org/10.5281/zenodo.3874949
+<li> The 5-class ground truth (1 nuclear envelope, 2 nucleus, 3 other cells, 4 background, 5 cell) is available through Zenodo: https://zenodo.org/record/4590903
 </ul>
 <br>

 <a name="description"/>
 <h2> Brief description </h2>
 </a>

-The methodology consists of several image-processing steps: low-pass filtering, edge detection and determination of super-pixels, distance transforms and delineation of the nuclear envelope.
+Semantic segmentation of (a) Nuclear envelope, and (b) cell from its neighbours as observed with Electron Microscopy in 3D.
+The methodology consists of several image-processing steps: low-pass filtering, edge detection and determination of super-pixels, distance transforms and delineation of the nuclear and cell membranes.

 <a name="limitations"/>
 <h2>Limitations</h2>
 </a>

+The algorithm relies on a background that is brighter than the cells and their structures as can be seen in the figures of this page.

-The algorithm assumes the following: there is a single HeLa cell of interest, the  centre of the cell is located at centre of a 3D stack of images, the nuclear envelope is darker than the nuclei or its surroundings, the background is brighter than any cellular structure.
+The algorithm to segment the nuclear envelope assumes the following: there is a single HeLa cell of interest, the  centre of the cell is located at centre of a 3D stack of images, the nuclear envelope is darker than the nuclei or its surroundings, the background is brighter than any cellular structure.

+The algorithm will segment regions of interest to ensure that there is a single HeLa cell of interest (there may be more surrounding the cell) in each cropped region..

 <a name="running"/>
-<h2>Running the code</h2>
+<h2>Running the code for a single 2,000 x 2,000 x 300 voxel region of interest with one cell</h2>
 </a>

 Assuming your image is a tiff file called 'Hela.tiff' you can pass this directly to the function *segmentNucleiHelaEM* as an input argument and returns the segmentation of the nuclei with 1 and the rest with 0.
 The background is segmented with *segmentBackgroundHelaEM* and similarly returns a matrix with 1 for background and 0 for the rest.